italian dessert recipes

 What is anise anyway?

 It's a spice that comes from a feathery tall plant.
-The most common flavor to compare would be black licorice.
+The most common flavor people compare it to is licorice.
+But neither licorice nor anise are related.

 Out of lemon extract?

-I actually use fresh squeezed lemon juice.
+I've actually used fresh squeezed lemon juice.
 (Not the gross bottle stuff!
 FRESH) I used 1 tablespoon.
+I've known others to use vanilla.
+I used 1 tablespoon.
+I've known others to use vanilla.

 Back to the top of the anisette cookies